andersbogsnes/ml_tooling/docs/baseclass.rst

 Testing your model
 ~~~~~~~~~~~~~~~~~~

-To test which estimator performance best use the :meth:`~ml_tooling.baseclass.Model.test_estimator` method.
+To test which estimator performs best, use the :meth:`~ml_tooling.baseclass.Model.test_estimator` method.
-This method trains the models on the train split and evaluates the performance on the test split.
-It returns a model
+This method trains each estimator on the train split and evaluates the performance on the test split.
+It returns a new :class:`~ml_tooling.baseclass.Model` instance with the best-performing estimator
 with the best estimator and a :class:`~ml_tooling.result.ResultGroup`.

 .. doctest::